nicolas2192/OCR/README.md

 Performance could be increased by training the same model with more original images.
 Since tensorboard functionality is already implemented, additional tweaks could be easily measured.

 ## :wrench: Configuration
-Install python 3.7 and mandatory dependencies listed in requirements file.
+Install python 3.7 and mandatory dependencies listed in the requirements file.

 If you are using the anaconda distribution.
 Run the following command to create a new environment named "ocr"